 - When you're finished changing - you're finished.
 (Benjamin Franklin)

-- A Perfection of means and a confusion of aims seems to be our main problem.
+- A perfection of means and a confusion of aims seems to be our main problem.
 (Albert Einstein)

 - Litera scripta manet - The written word endures.